-You exercise more, eat healthier, become more productive—basically, it makes life a lot better
+You exercise more, eat healthier, and become more productive—basically, it makes life a lot better

 We all know that sleeping in is the best feeling in the world, but maybe we can learn something more from early risers.